 - Homeowner Assistance Fund: Helps alleviate financial hardships associated with the COVID-19 pandemic by providing financial assistance to Florida homeowners to prevent foreclosure and displacement

 - Emergency Rental Assistance Program: Provides up to 18 months of financial support, covering missed rent and utility payments as well as future costs

 Additional information about resident utilities billing and management can be found in the Utility Billing FAQs document referenced at the top of this page.
 Information regarding how water meters are read, billing disputes, returned checks, delinquent accounts, and termination of service are included below.

-Leak adjustments are credits to a utility bill given to qualifying customers who have experienced an involuntary water loss or leak.
+Leak adjustments are credits to a utility bill given to qualifying customers who have experienced an involuntary use of water due to a leak.
 Voluntary uses of water such as lawn watering will not provide the basis for an adjustment.